react-native-documents/document-picker/README.md

 #### [iOS only] `mode`:`"import" | "open"`

 Defaults to `import`.
-If `mode` is set to `import` the document picker imports the file from outside to inside the sandbox, otherwise if `mode` is set to `open` the document picker opens the file right in place.
+If `mode` is set to `import` the document picker imports the file from outside to inside the sandbox, otherwise if `mode` is set to `open` the document picker opens the file in-place.

-#### [iOS and Android only] `copyTo`:`"cachesDirectory" | "documentDirectory"`

-If specified, the picked file is copied to `NSCachesDirectory` / `NSDocumentDirectory` (iOS) or `getCacheDir` / `getFilesDir` (Android).
-The uri of the copy will be available in result's `fileCopyUri`.
-If copying the file fails (eg. due to lack of free space), `fileCopyUri` will be `null`, and more details about the error will be available in `copyError` field in the result.

-This should help if you need to work with the file(s) later on, because by default, [the picked documents are temporary files.
-They remain available only until your application terminates](https://developer.apple.com/documentation/uikit/uidocumentpickerdelegate/2902364-documentpicker).
-This may impact performance for large files, so keep this in mind if you expect users to pick particularly large files and your app does not need immediate read access.

-On Android, this can be used to obtain local, on-device copy of the file (e.g. if user picks a document from google drive, this will download it locally to the phone).

 #### [Windows only] `readContent`:`boolean`

 Defaults to `false`.
 If `readContent` is set to true the content of the picked file/files will be read and supplied in the result object.

 - Be aware that this can introduce a huge performance hit in case of big files.
 (The files are read completely and into the memory and encoded to base64 afterwards to add them to the result object)
-- However reading the file directly from within the Thread which managed the picker can be necessary on Windows: Windows Apps can only read the Downloads folder and their own app folder by default and If a file is outside of these locations it cannot be acessed directly.
+- However, reading the file directly from within the Thread which managed the picker can be necessary on Windows: Windows Apps can only read the Downloads folder and their own app folder by default and If a file is outside of these locations it cannot be acessed directly.
 However if the user picks the file through a file picker permissions to that file are granted implicitly.

   ```
   In addition to the default locations, an app can access additional files and folders by declaring capabilities in the app manifest (see App capability declarations), or by calling a file picker to let the user pick files and folders for the app to access (see Open files and folders with a picker).